How to test website usability (with almost no budget or IT skills)

 - don’t have the budget to spend on research

 - think that tools like Google Analytics are painful and time-consuming.

 But you need to find out what’s going through their heads when they hit your pages.

 It’s only way to tailor-make your website experience for the people you want to do business with.

 Otherwise, a lot of impatient hot leads will give you the cold shoulder and spend their money with someone else.

 Gee Simon, that’s one helleva mood killer

 Stay with me.
 I promise it gets better.

-One of the best ways to discover what you’re doing well, where you might be going wrong – and how to fix it – is to run a usability test.
+One of the best ways to discover what you’re doing well, where you might be going wrong – and how to fix it – is to run a simple face-to-face usability test.

 In other words, invite people over to use your website and listen to what they have to say.

-(Note: in case you were wondering, this is not a focus group.
-You meet with each person alone).
+(Note: This isn’t a focus group as you meet with each person alone).

 Who should you invite to your usability test party?